El Dorado Park Attractions

 If you live in Long Beach, you’ve probably heard of El Dorado Park, or at least driven past it – there’s much more to it than meets the eye.
 The park consists of El Dorado East Regional Park, the El Dorado Nature Center, and El Dorado Park West.
 Within these three areas there’s plenty to explore.

 Located at 2800 Studebacker Road, El Dorado Park West covers 272.5 acres and is the place to go to play sports.
 Along with an 18-hole golf course, the park has a community center, night lighted basketball and volleyball courts, baseball and soccer fields, a skate park, a disk golf course, and six group picnic sites.
-The park is also the site of the El Dorado Park Tennis Center.
+It’s also the site of the El Dorado Park Tennis Center.

 The golf course has a restaurant and is available to rent for events and weddings.
 In addition to a large multi-purpose room, the community center includes a teen wing and a senior center.
 The senior center was added in 2002 and hosts daily events and classes such as ballroom dancing and a senior fitness class.
 Like the golf course, the community center can be rented for private events.

 Located at 7550 E. Spring Street, is El Dorado East Regional Park.
 More nature-based, this section of the park is great for biking or jogging.
 The park is a 388.2 acre stretch of picturesque land dotted with ponds for fishing and boating.

 Though El Dorado Park East appears fairly empty, the spacious park features many amenities!
 If you’re in the area, check out the archery range, dog park, model sailboat area, and model aircraft flying area.
 There is a paved 4 mile bike path that stretches throughout the park and a physical fitness course.
 This side of the park has plenty of picnic shelters, tables, barbecue grills, and peaceful places to lay down a blanket if a relaxing picnic is more your style.